VirgilSecurity/virgil-sdk-pfs-x/README.md

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a> [Virgil Security](https://virgilsecurity.com) provides a set of APIs for adding security to any application.

-The Virgil PFS SDK allows developers to set up communication with the [Virgil PFS Service](_pfs_service) and and add the [Perfect Forward Secrecy](_pfs_reference_api) (PFS) technologies to their existing digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.
+The Virgil PFS SDK allows developers to get up and running with the [Virgil PFS Service](_pfs_service) and add the [Perfect Forward Secrecy](_pfs_reference_api) (PFS) technologies to their digital solutions to protect previously intercepted traffic from being decrypted even if the main Private Key is compromised.

 Virgil __SWIFT PFS SDK__ contains dependent Virgil [SWIFT SDK](_sdk_x) package.